 International students often underestimate the amount of time required to apply for admission to a college or university in the United States.
 Avoid this mistake by setting a schedule for yourself that starts well in advance of the time that you plan to begin your studies.
 When setting your timetable, always remember that doing things early is the best way forward.
 You need to allow yourself sufficient time to thoroughly research the institution and/or program that will best serve your academic and professional goals.
 Then you must meet the application deadlines of the universities to which you apply, which may be as much as 10 months before the beginning of the school term.

+Especially for schools with competitive admissions, the application process takes a significant amount of time and needs to be done well, with required essays and recommendations from teachers or other who know you well.
 The need for an early start holds true even if you are able to access electronic applications on the Internet.
-University Web sites and other academic Internet sites may provide quick and convenient access to the required application forms, but you still need time to research your options, contact teachers and institutions to provide recommendations and transcripts, and sign up for required entrance exams in time to meet application deadlines.
+University web sites and other academic Internet sites may provide quick and convenient access to the required application forms, but you still need time to research your options, contact teachers and institutions to provide recommendations and transcripts, and sign up for required entrance exams in time to meet application deadlines.

 Most U.S. colleges and universities require that you take one or more standardized admissions tests in order to gain entrance into their programs.
-We can provide you with further information about the various tests, and what you need to do in order to take and complete the tests.
+SAT, ACT, GRE, MCAT, LSAT, TOEFL, IELTS – it’s like alphabet soup!
+We can provide you with further information about the various tests, what you need to do in order to prepare for, sign up for and do well on the appropriate standardized tests.